 I recommend the Yonex Nanogy 98 string to control players despite being listed as a power string.
 I feel like the power just isn’t up to par with the other repulsion power strings, yet the control factor is almost rivaling the Yonex BG66 Ultimax which is the best one I’ve played with.

 But power certainly isn’t lacking, and durability is one of its strong points too.
 So now it just comes down to price.

 Any questions or comments?
 I would love to hear what you have to say and will respond as soon as possible.
-As always, good luck in your games and have a great day!
+Thank you for reading my Yonex Nanogy 98 badminton string review!